vwkd/elopage-scrape/README.md

 - Save text as single markdown file with nested headers
 - Download all linked files like images, videos and documents

-Note: The resulting markdown may have imperfections like empty hyperlinks, empty formatting tags, and more.
-These originate from elopage's HTML likely due to incorrect use of WYSIWYG formatting by the course author.
+Note: The resulting markdown may have imperfections like missing line breaks, duplicate formatting tags, empty hyperlinks, etc. These originate from elopage's HTML, likely due to incorrect HTML generation by a WYSIWYG editor provided to the course author.
+Using the options `-h` / `-m` you can provide `rehype` / `remark` plugins to clean up the HTML / Markdown.